ServiceStackApps/Chat-React/README.md

 });
 ```

-The [Flux Application Architecture](http://facebook.github.io/flux/docs/overview.html) refers to these Components that sync with Stores and passes its data down to its descendants as  **Controller Views** which is a recommended practice in order to be able to reduce dependencies and keep Child Components as functionally pure as possible.
+The [Flux Application Architecture](http://facebook.github.io/flux/docs/overview.html) refers to these top-level Components which connect to `Stores` and passes its data down to its descendants as  **Controller Views** which is a recommended practice in order to be able to reduce dependencies and keep Child Components as functionally pure as possible.